 Weft: 30 epi Weft: 34 ppi

-Members of the Weavers of Orlando are working closely with the curators and their staff at all three museums to produce three, distinct and memorable interpretive experiences.
+Members of the Weavers of Orlando worked closely with the three curators and their staff at all three museums to produce three, distinct and memorable interpretive experiences.
+Weavers of Orlando members gathered at the opening reception, Nov 3, to enjoy their exhibit.

 The Weavers of Orlando has an active membership of more than 100 weavers, spinners, bead weavers, dyers, and fiber artists who continue to share their love of fiber arts through its meetings and in educational programs at community events and in schools in Central Florida.